mokaddesh-cefalo/assignment/README.md

             ‘Accept = application/json’ for json response
             ‘Accept = application/xml’ for xml type response

-##Target: Update story attached in request body
+##Target: Full update of story with 'story-id' by request body.

-#Post URL: /api/stories/{story-id}
+#PUT URL: /api/stories/{story-id}

 #Description:

+    *Only creator of the story can update it.
+    *For request body use information provided in Post of '/api/stories/'

+##Target:Partial update of story with 'story-id' by request body.

+#Patch URL: /api/stories/{story-id}

+#Description:

-    *Update a story attached in request body and id will be fetched from url.
-Only creator of the story can update it.
+    *Only creator of the story can update it.
-    *Use information provided in Post of '/api/stories/'
+    *For request body use information provided in Post of '/api/stories/'

 ##Target: Delete story Id